-Edward Gordon Bennett's New York Herald, the Tribune's chief rival, also gave the Convention extensive coverage, particularly its first day.
+James Gordon Bennett's New York Herald, the Tribune's chief rival, also gave the Convention extensive coverage, particularly its first day.
 The Herald apparently lifted much of its coverage of the second day from the Tribune, a common journalistic practice.
 But, since Bennett was intensely hostile to the movement for women's rights, and intensely scornful of Greeley's support for a variety of reform movements, he appended a vituperative commentary to the Tribune's basically friendly account.
 Its editor's bias does not mean that the Herald's account, particularly of the first day, is untrustworthy.
 Its reporter made frequent sport of the speakers, but he also faithfully recorded much of what they said as with his recounting of the occasionally humorous discussion about the marriage vow of obedience during the evening session of the first day.
 And, where the Tribune hesitated to go into detail about Abby Kelley Foster's incendiary speech, the Herald was only too happy to do so.

 The Boston press also gave the Convention extensive coverage.
 The Chronotype's editor-publisher, Elizur Wright, was an advocate of woman's rights and sent a letter which was read aloud at the Convention.
 Also strongly supportive was The Liberator, edited and published by William Lloyd Garrison.
 Garrison and his wife signed the "Call" to the Convention and both attended.
-In the weeks preceding, The Liberator printed excerpted versions of the Call along with the full list of signers.
+In the weeks leading up to the convention The Liberator printed excerpted versions of the "Call" along with the full list of signers.
 Garrison also played an active role at the Convention itself and gave a brief speech at the close of the second day.
 The Liberator for November 15 devoted its entire front page to publishing the "Proceedings" of the Convention including the full texts of all resolutions, a list of speakers, and the names of all of the officers.
 Garrison published the text of Paulina Wright Davis's presidential address on the back page, though without attribution.
 The following week's issue, November 22, contained more Convention material in the form of letters read aloud during the meetings.
 All of this information is available in the Proceedings and so has not been reproduced here.
 Other related materials, such as an open letter to Paulina Wright Davis, are reproduced.
 See the On-line Resources and On-line Archive pages.

 The Boston Daily Mail was, like the New York Herald, highly critical.
 Its coverage is nonetheless among the most thorough.